-Stockholder proposals and director nominations should be sent to Applied Blockchain, Inc. at the address set forth in the Notice.
-To be considered for inclusion in the Company's proxy statement for the 2023 Annual Meeting of Stockholders, the deadline for submission of stockholder proposals, pursuant to Rule 14a-8 of the Exchange Act is May 30, 2023.
+Stockholder proposals and director nominations should be sent to Applied Digital Corporation at the address set forth in the Notice.
+To be considered for inclusion in the Company's proxy statement for the 2024 Annual Meeting of Stockholders, the deadline for submission of stockholder proposals, pursuant to Rule 14a-8 of the Exchange Act is June 1, 2024.
 The persons named in the proxies solicited by management may exercise discretionary voting authority with respect to such proposal.

-If a stockholder desires to submit a proposal for consideration at the 2023 Annual Meeting, but not have the proposal included with our proxy solicitation materials relating to the 2023 Annual Meeting, the stockholder must comply with the procedures set forth in Rule 14a-4 of the Exchange Act, and the proposal must be received by the Company at the address set forth in the Notice no later than August 13, 2023.
+If a stockholder desires to submit a proposal for consideration at the 2024 Annual Meeting, but not have the proposal included with our proxy solicitation materials relating to the 2024 Annual Meeting, the stockholder must comply with the procedures set forth in Rule 14a-4 of the Exchange Act, and the proposal must be received by the Company at the address set forth in the Notice no later than August 11, 2024.
+In order for stockholders to give timely notice of nominations for directors, other than those nominated by the Company, for inclusion on a universal proxy card in connection with the 2024 Annual Meeting, notice must be submitted no later than September 10, 2024 and include all of the information required by Rule 14a-19 under the Exchange Act.